julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 description: Notes from the book How to Take Smart Notes.
 ---

-We take notes every single day but we tend to overlook note taking.
-Note taking falls under the radar because we don't have an immediate feedback on our notes.
+We take notes every single day but we tend to overlook note-taking.
+Note-taking falls under the radar because we don't have an immediate feedback on our notes.
 We don't know if we done it badly.
-It is a simple task to do, you take a pen and paper or your favorite note taking app and write things on it.
+It is a relatively simple task to do, you take a pen and paper or your favorite note taking app and write things on it.
+But the truth is note-taking is a skill that we can develop.
 After reading this book I realized that note-taking is an important task to do and without a proper method these notes will not provide any values in the future.

-I have read a lot of books, articles, listen to many podcasts, and audiobooks.
+I have consumed a lot of books, articles, podcasts, and audiobooks.
 Those informations sometimes just go to waste.
 I used to only highlight and think that I will just come back to these highlights later.
 The truth is I never go back to those highlights.

 I want to write more this year and one of the many things I am struggling with right now is to find ideas on what to write.
 I have no proper notes and that is why I could not generate ideas easily.
-This problem is really common among us and this book cover about it really well.
+This problem is really common among us and this book covers the method on how note-taking can be a huge game changer in our writing process.

 > The quality of a paper and the ease with which it is written depends more than anything on what you have done in writing before you even made a decision on the topic.